Course Outline

 - Practice questions

-- Select all items from the list below representing mechanisms that will result in weakened expression of the D antigen.
+- Which item below does not represent a mechanism that will result in the weakened expression of the D antigen?

-- From the list below, select all of the items that represent null or deletion phenotypes.
+- From the list below, select the item that does not represent null or deletion phenotypes.

 - Practice questions